lite-xl/lite-xl.github.io/docs/developer-guide/views-examples.md

 ---
-description: Learn about the most used custom view examples of Lite XL.
+description: Learn to extend a View in Lite XL for extra functionality.
 ---

 ## Example: ToolbarView